 vm-iter-hash

-If R 4 = 0xFEB1 and R 6 = 0x9298 , solve for x.
+If and , solve for .

 Instead of a preimage attack, suppose the goal was to perform a second preimage attack.
-That process requires finding some value r with the following characteristics.
+That process requires finding some value with the following characteristics.

 The only 16-bit value that satisfies these constraints is 0x8000.
-For any arbitrary value a,

 By way of example, the following two inputs produce the same hash.